Top Strategies for Local Citation Management

 2. Define a Canonical NAP Format and Stick to It

-Define your official business name, address, and phone number format — and use it everywhere.
+Define your official business name, address, and phone number — for example:

 3. Prioritize High-Authority Directories & Data Aggregators